linhngocle2000/collaborative-carrier-network/README.md

 ### Auction process

-The auctioneer calculates the profit of each transport requests for all carriers and decides which request to auction off based on the value set in _Min. profit to bid_ by carriers.
+The auctioneer calculates the profit of each transport requests for all carriers and decides which request to auction off based on the value set in _Max. profit to auction off_ by carriers.
+The auctioneer then forms possible bundles from transport requests that were sent to auction and carriers can bid for these bundles.
+The bid is calculated based on the value set in _Min. profit to bid_ by carriers.
+Finally, the auctioneer computes the best distribution of bundles to carriers.

+> Note: Want to know more about how bundles are generated and distributed?
+Click [here](Bundle.md).